 Responsibilities/Duties: Establish and monitor legal clinics, including booking off-site locations, scheduling volunteer attorneys, paralegals, and law students to staff clinic sites, and arranging HPRP clients to meet with volunteers.
 Organize and maintain case files related to pro bono programs, including copying, scanning and disseminating files to volunteers and monitoring the status of an extremely large expungement caseload.
 Maintain and track database of volunteer and client information, including entering case-related information into database.
 Communicate with volunteers regarding case placement, updates etc. Provide administrative support to director, staff attorney and pro bono attorneys.
 Conduct community outreach, including conducting educational presentations; creating outreach materials, and tabling at events.
 Train and supervise volunteers.
 Assist with grant reporting.
 Manage a high volume case load (100+volunteers and 250+clients)

 Qualifications/Skills: Education: H.S.
 Diploma/GED.
-Minimum of three years of full-time work experience in an office environment as an administrative assistant or paralegal.
 Excellent administrative and organizational skills, detail oriented and able to produce work with high degree of accuracy.
-Ability to set priorities and handle multiple tasks.
+Experience with managing a high volume case load or program.
+Ability to set priorities and handle multiple tasks with changing priorities.
 Analytical skills to spot issues and problem solve, including taking initiative.
 Ability to communicate effectively orally and in writing with clients, service providers, pro bono volunteers, and community partners.
 Aptitude to work well under pressure, meet frequent deadlines and remain calm and patient in a very fast paced environment.
 Compassion and familiarity with the circumstances faced by people living in poverty or experiencing homelessness.
 Demonstrates a commitment to diversity by using a personal approach that values all individuals and respects differences.
 Proficiency with computer and internet technology, i.e. Microsoft Office for Windows (Word, Excel, Outlook, PowerPoint, etc.).
-Experience with database entry and reporting.

-Salary/Benefits: Salary $35,000-$40,000 DOE.
+Salary/Benefits: Salary $33,000-$40,000 DOE.
 HPRP provides excellent benefits: vacation (20 days per year), sick leave (10 days), personal days (3 days), and holidays.
 Employee premiums 100% covered for medical, prescription, dental, vision.
-Short and Long Term Disability Insurance and Retirement plan with supplemental employer contribution (a 1% contribution is approved for FY 2019) also provided.
+Short and Long Term Disability Insurance and Retirement plan with supplemental employer contribution also provided.
 Weekend or evening work may be required for duties such as periodic community events and casework deadlines, or Board meetings (which are held 6 times per year; all full-time staff attend).

 HPRP is an equal opportunity employer.
 All interested persons encouraged to apply regardless of race, ethnicity, national origin, age, sex, disability, sexual orientation, gender identity, HIV status or religious affiliation.